-Now that the holidays are near, you’re going to need to know how to set up these pie table ideas for Entertaining.
-I’ve got you covered with a FREE printable pie bar sign, and a stylish pie dessert table.
-You can set this dessert bar up in 5 easy steps!
+Now that the holidays are near, you’re going to need to know how to set up these pie table ideas for a party.
+I’ve got you covered with a FREE printable pie bar sign, and a tips for designing dessert tables.
+You can set this pie bar up in 5 easy steps!

 How to Set Up a Pie Table in 5 easy steps